-Animal abilities to perceive and use complex novel affordances appear to be closely related.
-Not only computational models, but also current psychology and neuroscience, don't seem to come close -- especially if we consider not only simple numerical mathematics, on which many psychological studies of mathematics seem to focus, but also topological and geometrical reasoning, and the essentially mathematical ability to discover a generative grammar closely related to the verbal patterns a child has experienced in her locality, where the grammar is very different from those discovered by children exposed to thousands of other languages.
+Not only computational models, but also current psychology and neuroscience, don't seem to come close to describing these competences accurately or producing explanations - especially if we consider not only simple numerical mathematics, on which many psychological studies of mathematics seem to focus, but also topological and geometrical reasoning, and the essentially mathematical ability to discover a generative grammar closely related to the verbal patterns a child has experienced in her locality, where the grammar is very different from those discovered by children exposed to thousands of other languages.

-There seem to be key features of some of those developmental trajectories that could provide clues, including some noticed by Piaget and his former colleague, Annette Karmiloff-Smith.
-(EXPAND)
+There seem to be key features of some of those developmental trajectories that could provide clues, including some noticed by Piaget in his last two books on Possibility and Necessity, and his former colleague, Annette Karmiloff-Smith [3].